github/docs/content/github/finding-talent-with-github-jobs/about-github-jobs.md

   - Jobs
 ---

+{% warning %}

+GitHub Jobs is deprecated!
+New jobs will not be posted from May 19, 2021.
+It will shut down entirely on August 19, 2021.
+Read more in the [GitHub blog post](https://github.blog/changelog/2021-04-19-deprecation-notice-github-jobs-site/).

+{% endwarning %}

 Before you can post a job, you must create a {% data variables.product.prodname_dotcom %} account and verify your email address.
 For more information, see "[Signing up for a new {% data variables.product.prodname_dotcom %} account](/articles/signing-up-for-a-new-github-account)" and "[Verifying your email address](/articles/verifying-your-email-address)."

 ### Best practices for writing a job post